-Since the relative resource impact of the new DSM-adjusted load forecast is minimal until 2016, no changes to the preferred portfolio are warranted for this period.
-The uncertainty over the timing and pace of an economy recovery, combined with the short lead-time for a gas peaking resource and the potential need for such resources to support wind integration, also prompted the company to retain the IC aero SCCT in the preferred portfolio.
+Since the relative resource impact of the DSM-adjusted February 2009 load forecast is minimal until 2016, PacifiCorp decided to retain the IC aero SCCT in the preferred portfolio.
+Also supporting this decision is the uncertainty over the timing and pace of an economy recovery, combined with the short lead-time for a gas peaking resource and the potential need for such resources to support wind integration.
+Consideration of the timing and type of gas resources and other resource changes will be handled as part of a comprehensive assumptions update and portfolio analysis to be conducted for the next business plan and 2008 IRP update.